 It will usually appear in your GP health record within 48 hours, but may take longer if it needs to be added manually.

-If you cannot see your coronavirus (COVID-19) vaccine after 48 hours, make sure you have access to your detailed coded record.
+If you cannot see your COVID-19 vaccine after 48 hours, make sure you have access to your detailed coded record.

 Downloading documents from your health record

 If your GP surgery has given you access to view documents, you can download the documents from the NHS App to your mobile device or computer.

 For Apple devices, Apple has a guide on viewing and managing files on your device.

 For Android devices, Android has a guide on finding and opening files on your device.

 When you download a document, you become responsible for keeping it confidential.
 If you share your device with other people, they may be able to access your health documents.
 We recommend you restrict who can access your device before you download documents from your record.